How do I get an estimate for the repair of my vintage or antique watch?

 A quick search on the Internet will show that there are a wide range of prices being advertised for watch "repair" services.
 We have even heard about someone who advertised that they will "completely overhaul" your watch for $25!
 Didn't your mother teach you that when something seems too good to be true, it probably is?

 Please consider this: mechanical watch repair, particularly antique watch repair and restoration, is a dying art.
+Most of the companies went out of business decades ago.
 Parts are becoming more and more difficult to find, and there are fewer and fewer skilled watchmakers who really have the tools, skills and materials to keep these old watches alive.
 There are simply far more watches to repair than there are good watchmakers to repair them, and every skilled watchmaker that we know of with an established reputation for doing quality work has all the work they can handle and then some.
-So if someone is offering overly low prices simply in an effort to attract business, that likely speaks volumes about their experience and/or the quality of their work.
+So if someone is offering overly low prices simply in an effort to attract more business, that likely speaks volumes about their experience and/or the quality of their work.
 We're not trying to put anyone down... just pointing out the realities of the marketplace.

 There are some very fine vintage watchmakers out there but not all the people offering repair services have consistently high-standards for the work they do.
 I have seen more than one watch completely destroyed by botched repair work... and it is often impossible (or very expensive) to undo the damage caused by someone who didn't know what they were doing.